The LaFontaines: Junior (2019–2023)

-On 24th November 2020, The LaFontaines released news of their next gig due to take place on Friday 20th August 2021 at O2 Academy, Glasgow, Scotland.
-Artist pre-sale tickets went on sale at 9am on the 25th November 2020 and by midday the band reported half of these had been sold.
+After its initial composition on The LaFontaines Podcast, "Scotland, Bonnie Scotland" – the band's comedy football anthem – was released to coincide with Scotland's UEFA Euro 2020 bid on 2 June 2021.
+Footballer David Marshall appears alongside the band in the video along with a host of media personalities from across Scotland.

-After its initial composition on 'The LaFontaines Podcast', 'Scotland, Bonnie Scotland' - the bands comedy football anthem was released to coincide with Scotland's UEFA Euro 2020 bid on 2 June 2021.
-David Marshall (Scottish footballer) appears alongside the band in the video along with a host of media personalities from across Scotland.
+The LaFontaines released the stand alone single "Is It Free?" on 2 November 2021, which coincided with a short UK tour, ending with the band's biggest headline show to date at the O2 Academy Glasgow on Friday 19 November 2021.